Ales-san/SchematronValidator/README.md

 java -jar .\target\schematron-validator-1.0-SNAPSHOT.jar
 ```
 Path to directory for validation results saving is in file application.properties: reportPath. <br>
-Examples of requests could be found in postman collection.
+Examples of requests could be found in postman collection (link in the beginning of description or in file Validator.postman_collection.json in this repository).

 ---